Barron Trump Turns 11: Americans Wish Him Happy Birthday

 — MELANIA TRUMP (@MELANIATRUMP) March 20, 2014

 Barron Trump will move with his mother to the White House in June after he finishes the school year in New York City.
-He’s been driven to school by the Secret Service everyday and has remained out of the spotlight, one of his mother’s priorities.
+He’s been driven to school by the Secret Service every day and has remained out of the spotlight, which is one of his mother’s priorities.
 One of the concerns the first lady had when her husband was elected president was how it would affect their son.
 She wanted to remain in New York until Barron finishes school because she believed his life was disrupted enough during the presidential campaign.

-Last week Barron’s private school was on lockdown for 45 minutes after a bystander called police over a suspicious looking package outside the building in an old pick-up.
-The Secret Service and a NYPD bomb squad looked into the situation and deemed it safe after they located the owner of the truck.
-Little else is known about the alarming incident or if Barron Trump was inside the school at the time of the lockdown.
-A senior from the school talking to New York Daily News said during a lockdown drill, the lights are turned off and students are ordered to get under desks or huddle in corners.
+Last week, Barron’s private school was on lockdown for 45 minutes after a bystander called the police over a suspicious looking package outside the building in an old pick-up.
+The Secret Service and an NYPD bomb squad looked into the situation and deemed it safe after they located the owner of the truck.
+Little else is known about the alarming incident or if Barron Trump was in the school at the time of the lockdown.
+A senior from the school talking to New York Daily News said during a lockdown drill, the lights are turned off, and students are ordered to get under desks or huddle in corners.
 Some of the students were shaken up by the lockdown.
 Drills are usually announced by school staff before they’re carried out.

 Will the public see more of Barron Trump when he moves into the White House?